Liang-guo-du/DualSPHysics_wiki/SPH-formulation.md

 random series of δi.
 Changing the phase seed allows generating different irregular wave time series both with the same significant wave height (Hm0) and peak period (Tp).

+#### Second-order bound long waves

+When natural waves are reproduced in a laboratory or in a numerical model the wave generator is normally controlled by a first-order signal.
+The wave set-down (bound long waves) generates drift velocities directed landwards under the crests and seawards under the troughs [Ottesen-Hansen et al., 1980].
+However, at the wavemaker, there is no flow through the paddle, therefore the natural drift velocities are compensated by identical ones with opposite signs.
+The latter velocities create a progressive long wave that is not bound anymore but free.
+This phenomenon is called parasitic long waves and it results in an exaggeration of the long wave effects.
+Second-order wave generation is required in order to cancel out this parasitic long wave to achieve the drift velocities that characterise the set-down.
+Another long wave, called displacement long wave, is caused by finite wavemaker displacements away from the mean position.

+The correction of the first-order wave generation at the wavemaker must be capable of compensating both parasitic long waves and displacement long waves.
+The method implemented in DualSPHysics is based on the solution for the control signal of the wavemaker that is described in [Barthel et al., 1993].

+### Passive and Active wave absorption

+The use of wave absorption allows generating long time series of sea waves in relatively short domains with negligible wave reflection.
+Wave absorption techniques can be categorized as passive and active, respectively.
+Passive wave absorbers are usually required to damp the wave energy and to reduce reflection exerted by the boundary of the model domain.
+In active absorption systems, the wavemaker real-time displacement is corrected to cancel out the reflected waves and to damp the re-reflection phenomenon.
+Active wave absorption is implemented in DualSPHysics for a piston-type wavemaker only.

+#### Passive wave absorption

+A damping zone is implemented in DualSPHysics as passive absorption system.
+The implemented damping system consists in gradually reducing the velocity of the particles at each time step according to their location, but using quadratic decay rather than exponential.
+In this way, the velocity is modified following

 ### Coupling with Discrete Element Method (DEM)

 The discrete element method (DEM) allows for the computation of rigid particle dynamics, by considering contact laws to account for interaction forces.
 The coupled numerical solution, based on SPH and DEM discretisations, resolves solid-solid and